 If there is one restaurant that you shouldn’t miss when visiting Angeles City, it is the famous Mila’s Tokwa’t Baboy.
-Aling Mila’s humble eatery started in 1986 and rose into fame because of its signature Tokwa’t Baboy.
+Aling Mila’s humble eatery started in 1986 and rose to fame because of its signature Tokwa’t Baboy.
 The tofu used in the dish has a crisp, pleasant texture that gives way to a soft interior.
-The dish also consists of pork, onion and celery chunks, cooked in special homemade sauce.
+The dish also consists of pork, onion, and celery chunks, cooked in a special homemade sauce.

 Must Try: Tokwa’t Baboy